MarkWieczorek/mapmanager/_posts/2015-04-19-stack-browser.md

  - **Intensity Analysis (all stacks)**.
 Analyze the intensity of all stacks in the folder.
 It is critical that each spine in the analysis is checked manually.
 Please see [Intensity Analysis][intensity].

- - **Save (all stacks)**.
+ - **Save all stacks**.
 Will save the annotations for all 'dirty' stacks in a folder.
 Dirty stacks are stacks that have been changed or modified since they were loaded.
 Dirty stacks are noted in the stack list with a <font color="red"><strong>red</strong></font> background in the 'D' column.

+ - **Unload all stacks**.
+Unload the raw image data for all stacks in the list.

  - **Show Folder On Disk**.
 Open the hard-drive folder the folder was originally loaded from.
 This opens a Finder window on OSX and an Explorer window on Microsoft Windows.

  - **Refresh List**.
 To refresh the list of folders and the selected folder's list of stacks.
 This is generally not needed.